62d Pennsylvania Volunteers

 more casualties here than anywhere other than Gettysburg and lost two

-again would the regiment have so many (75) captured as in this battle.
+again would so many (75) be captured as in this battle.

 distinction of being the battle in which the 62d suffered its most

-casualties (total of killed, wounded, missing & captured). map
+casualties (because of the high number of missing & captured). map

 - Battle at Turkey